teracyhq/dev/docs/getting_started.rst

         - You may see the error:
           ::

-            vagrant uses the VBoxManage binary that ships with VirtualBox, and requires this to be available on the PATH.
+            vagrant uses the VBoxManage binary that ships with VirtualBox and requires this to be available on the PATH.
 If VirtualBox is installed, please find the VBoxManage binary and add it to the PATH environmental variable.